Mighty Magiswords: Broadcast

 The Mighty Magiswords short-form series premiered on Cartoon Network in Australia and New Zealand on January 16, 2016.
 Cartoon Network Australia aired a sneak peek premiere of the full-length series on December 10, 2016.
 Mighty Magiswords premiered as a full series in Australia on January 16, 2017.

 Mighty Magiswords premiered on Cartoon Network in the United States on September 29, 2016, and aired re-runs on its sister channel Boomerang from May 29, 2018, to June 8, 2018, then returned to the network's schedule on April 29, 2019.
 Mighty Magiswords fully premiered on Cartoon Network UK on April 8, 2017, and aired on CITV on April 6, 2018.

 On Cartoon Network Africa, the web series premiered in January 2017, and the show fully premiered in March 2017.
 The series also premiered in India on May 6, 2017.

 Reception

-The series has received mixed to negative reviews, with its main criticism being its fast pacing.
 Emily Ashby of Common Sense Media wrote, "...Short on substance or value.
 Kids may not learn much from watching, but they'll undoubtedly enjoy the characters' antics and the laughable mayhem that ensues when each new magisword gets put to use."